West Virginia Penitentiary: Operation

-In addition to construction, the inmates had other jobs to do in support of the prison.
-In the early 1900s some industries within the prison walls included a carpentry shop, a paint shop, a wagon shop, a stone yard, a brickyard, a blacksmith, a tailor, a bakery, and a hospital.
-At the same time, revenue from the prison farm and inmate labor helped the prison financially which meant that it was virtually self-sufficient.
-A prison coal mine located a mile away, opened in 1921, helped fill some of the prison's energy needs and saved the state an estimated $14,000 a year.
+In the early 1900s some industries within the prison walls included a carpentry shop, a paint shop, a wagon shop, a stone yard, a brick yard, a blacksmith, a tailor a bakery, and a hospital.
+Revenue from the prison farm and inmate labor helped make the prison virtually self-sufficient.
+A prison coal mine located a mile away, opened in 1921, supplying coal to the penitentiary and saving the state an estimated $14,000 a year.
 Some inmates were allowed to stay at the mine's camp under the supervision of a mine foreman, who was not a prison employee.

-Conditions at the prison during the turn of the 20th century were good, according to a warden's report, which stated that, "both the quantity and the quality of all the purchases of material, food and clothing have been very gradually, but steadily, improved, while the discipline has become more nearly perfect and the exaction of labor less stringent."
+Conditions at the prison during the turn of the 20th century were good, according to a warden's report, which stated that, "both the quantity and the quality of all the purchases of material, food and clothing have been very gradually, but steadily, improved, while the discipline has become more nearly perfect and the exaction of labor less stringent.
 Education was a priority for the inmates during this time and they even regularly attended class.
 Construction of a school and library was completed in 1900 to help reform and educate inmates.

 Cells where the prison's worst inmates were kept.

 However, the conditions at the prison worsened through the years, and the facility would be ranked on the United States Department of Justice's Top Ten Most Violent Correctional Facilities list.
-One of the more infamous locations in the prison, with instances of gambling, fighting, and raping, was a recreation room known as "The Sugar Shack".
+A recreation room known as the "Sugar Shack," became notorious for gambling, fighting, and sexual assaults.

-A notable inmate in the early 20th century was labor activist Eugene V. Debs, who served time there from April 13 to June 14, 1919 (at which time he was transferred to an Atlanta prison) on charges of violating the Espionage Act of 1917.
+A notable inmate in the early 20th century was imprisoned at the penitentiary from was labor activist Eugene V. Debs, who was imprisoned at the penitentiary from April 13 to June 14, 1919, before being transferred to the United States Penitentiary in Atlanta following his conviction under the Espionage Act of 1917.

-In 1929, the state decided to double the size of the penitentiary due to the problem of overcrowding.
-The 5 x 7 ft cells were too small to hold three prisoners at a time, but until the expansion, there was no other option.
-Two prisoners would sleep in the bunks, with the third sleeping on a mattress on the floor.
-The state used prison labor again to complete this phase of construction in 1959 which had been delayed by a steel shortage during World War II.

-In total, thirty-six homicides took place in the prison.
-One of the more notable ones is the butchering of R.D.
-Wall, inmate number 44670.
-On October 8, 1929, after "snitching" on his fellow inmates, he was attacked while heading to the boiler room by three prisoners with dull shivs.
+By the 1920s, the penitentiary held more than 2,000 inmates and experienced severe overcrowding.
+Construction of a new wing, later known as the ‘New Wall,’ began in 1929.
+The expansion was completed in 1959.

-In 1983, convicted multiple murderer Charles Manson requested to be transferred to this prison to be nearer to his family, in which his request was denied.
+In 1983, convicted multiple murderer Charles Manson requested a transfer from a California prison to the West Virginia Penitentiary.
+Warden Donald Bordenkircher denied the request.